 Fears related to competence may also be influenced by self-perception, but many are well supported.
 Our experience of dentolegal cases tells us much about the factors that contribute to suboptimal outcomes that form the basis of complaints and litigation.

 There are situational and systemic predisposing factors.
 These include time shortage, target-driven payments systems and other related commercial factors.
 Studies suggest that unfamiliarity with a task significantly increases the likelihood of error.
 This is a competency issue and we observe this in a significant number of cases.

-In his thesis, Roudsari (2017) discusses aspects of foundation.
-He writes that “from the trainers’ point of view and based on a recent qualitative study, however, it has been shown that the majority of the newly qualified dentists are far from being competent, in particular due to lack of experience in a number of key dental procedures; for example, endodontics and extraction of teeth with difficulty levels of moderate to hard”.2
+In his thesis, Roudsari (2017) discusses aspects of foundation training in the UK.
+He writes that “from the trainers’ point of view and based on a recent qualitative study, however, it has been shown that the majority of the newly qualified dentists are far from being competent, in particular due to lack of experience in a number of key dental procedures; for example, endodontics and extraction of teeth with difficulty levels of moderate to hard”.

-Many foundation dentists that visit our offices in England each year during their foundation training express similar concerns.
+Many foundation dentists that visit us each year during their foundation training express similar concerns.
 It compounds the fear.
-We provide educational programmes to help them overcome these fears and other professional challenges at a critical part of their professional development.
+We provide bespoke educational programmes to help them overcome these fears and other professional challenges at a critical part of their professional development.
 We can however do little to increase their clinical competence other than stress its importance as a key risk management principle and suggest solutions to the dilemma.

 Literature relating to pre-foundation training competence is scarce because, according to Roudsari, “most of the publications focus on ‘confidence’ of the graduates and not their ‘competence’”.